DrGrieggs/SlidePuzzle/README.md

 - Track your algorithm's metrics to compare with classmates

 ## Submission Guidelines
-1. Submit your completed Python file on the course platform
+1. Submit your completed Python file via this github repo
-2. Include a written report (PDF, 2-3 pages) that:
+2. Submit a written report on d2l
-   - Explains your solution approach in detail
-   - Justifies your algorithm choice with reasoning
-   - Describes any optimizations or special techniques you implemented
-   - Discusses challenges you encountered and how you addressed them
-   - Analyzes the performance of your algorithm (time complexity, space complexity)
-   - Includes example runs with statistics (nodes expanded, solution length, time taken)
-   - For bonus: comparison data and analysis of different algorithms

 ## Grading Criteria
 - **Correctness (35%)**: Solution correctly solves puzzles
 - **Implementation Quality (25%)**: Code is well-structured and commented
 - **Efficiency (20%)**: Solution finds answers in reasonable time with minimal unnecessary exploration
 - **Written Report (20%)**: Clear explanation of your approach, algorithm choice, and analysis
-- **Bonus (up to 30%)**: As described in the Bonus Challenge section
+- **Bonus (up to 10%)**: As described in the Bonus Challenge section

+This assignement will be scored out of 100 in the "Assignments" Category of your final grade.

 ## Deadline
-The assignment is due **[INSTRUCTOR: INSERT DATE HERE]** at 11:59 PM.
+The assignment is due March 25th at 11:59 PM.

 Good luck, and happy searching!